MrAlexGit/magic_ball/README.md

+## RUBY SIMPLE APP - MAGIC BALL

-IT IS RUBY APP.
-This is a joke app for predicting the future.
+This is a joke app for predicting the future. 😌

-To launch: ruby magic_ball.rb
+To run the program with the command:
+`ruby magic_ball.rb`